inside.ewu.edu

 SOWK 589.
 FORENSIC SOCIAL WORK.
 4 Credits.

-This course introduces the overlap between the judicial and social work professions.
-This overlap has been growing in the past 25 years and offers multiple opportunities to students for career opportunities in this field, including, among others, child welfare services, juvenile justice, criminal justice, mental health treatment and evaluation, social justice and community organizing, domestic relations and domestic violence prevention.
+Introduces the overlap between the judicial and social work professions.
+This overlap has been growing in the past 25 years and offers multiple opportunities to students for career opportunities in this field, including, among others, child welfare services, juvenile justice, criminal justice, mental health treatment and evaluation, social justice and community organizing, domestic relations, and domestic violence prevention.

 SOWK 596.
 EXPERIMENTAL COURSE.
 1-5 Credits.